MicrosoftDocs/azure-dev-docs/articles/java/ee/weblogic-server-azure-virtual-machine.md

     - Select **Finish**.
 1. Under **Change Center** on the top left corner, hit **Activate Changes** button.
 You will find message **All changes have been activated.
 No restarts are necessary**.
 1. Under **Summary of Deployments**, select **Control**.
 Click the checkbox near the application name to select the application.
 Hit **Start** and select **Servicing all requests**.
 1. Under **Start Application Assistant**, select **Yes**.
-You will find a message **Start requests have been sent to the selected deployments.** if no error happens.
+If no error happens, you'll find a message **Start requests have been sent to the selected deployments.**
-1. Construct a fully qualified URL for the sample app with pattern `http://<vm-host-name>:<port>/<your-app-path>`.
+1. Construct a fully qualified URL for the sample app, such as `http://<vm-host-name>:<port>/<your-app-path>`.
 You can get the host name and port from **adminConsoleURL** by removing `/console/`.
-If you are using the recommended sample app, the URL should be `http://<vm-host-name>:<port>/testwebapp/`, something like `http://wls-5b942e9f2a-admindomain.westus.cloudapp.azure.com:7001/testwebapp/`.
+If you are using the recommended sample app, the URL should be `http://<vm-host-name>:<port>/testwebapp/`.
+It'll look something like `http://wls-5b942e9f2a-admindomain.westus.cloudapp.azure.com:7001/testwebapp/`.
 1. Paste the fully qualified URL in an Internet connected web browser.
 If you deployed the recommended sample app, you should see the following page.
   :::image type="content" source="media/weblogic-server-azure-virtual-machine/testwebapp.png" alt-text="test web app":::